In this post we’ll be performing a walk-through of the installation of lnd,

 the next block arrives.
 Once the funding transaction confirms, you channel will

-be open and you can monitor its state using the listchannels
+be open and you can monitor its state using the listchannels command:

 ▶ lncli listchannels